VitNode/vitnode/packages/backend/README.md

-# Vitnode - Backend Package
+# (Vitnode) Backend Package

-This package is used to create wrapper for a backend server in NestJS for the VitNode framework.
+This package is used to create wrapper for a backend server in NestJS for the VitNode app.

 ## Installation